-South Africa has dedicated the month of May to commemorating Africa Month, which government is using to promote African unity, deeper regional integration and recommit Africa to a common destiny.
+South Africa has dedicated the month of May to commemorating Africa Month, which the government is using to promote the African unity, deeper regional integration and recommit Africa to a common destiny.

-The theme for the 2020 Africa Month was; "Silencing the Guns, Creating Conducive Conditions for Africa's Development and Intensifying the Fight against the COVID-19 Pandemic".
-Celebrations took place amid the continent's advancing efforts to combat the spread COVID-19.
+The theme for the 2020 Africa Month was, "Silencing the Guns, Creating Conducive Conditions for Africa's Development and Intensifying the Fight against the COVID-19 Pandemic".
+Celebrations took place amid the continent's advancing efforts to combat the spread of the Coronavirus.
+The AU has developed a comprehensive COVID-19 strategy, established an AU COVID-19 Response Fund and strengthened the Africa Centre for Disease Control and Prevention.

 Africa Day is celebrated annually on 25 May to mark the formation of the Organisation of African Unity (OAU) on 25 May 1963 and the AU in 2002, which was created to promote unity in Africa.
-The day, which is celebrated across the continent, is used to acknowledge progress that Africans have made, while reflecting upon common challenges faced in a global environment.
-The 2020 Africa Day celebrations included a special virtual broadcast, featuring speeches by President Ramaphosa; the AU Commission Chair Moussa Faki Mahamat; Pan African Women Association President Eunice Ipinge, and the AU Youth Envoy Ava Chebbi.
+The day, which is celebrated across the continent, is used to acknowledge the progress that Africans have made, while reflecting upon the common challenges faced in a global environment.
+The 2020 Africa Day celebrations included a special virtual broadcast, featuring speeches by President Ramaphosa; the AU Commission Chair Moussa Faki Mahamat; Pan African Women Association President Eunice Ipinge, and the AU Youth Envoy Aya Chebbi.

-The broadcast also featured one of the champions of Africa's liberation, who, at the time, was the only remaining founding father of the OAU, the late Dr Kenneth Kaunda of Zambia.
-KK, as he was known, walked and worked side by side with other gallant giants of Africa's liberation in establishing the organisation that strived to free the whole continent from the shackles of colonialism.
+The broadcast also featured one of the champions of Africa's liberation, the only remaining founding father of the OAU, Dr Kenneth Kaunda of Zambia.
+KK, as he is known, walked and worked side by side with other gallant giants of Africa's liberation in establishing the organisation that strived to free the whole continent from the shackles of colonialism.
 He served as Zambia's first president and as the Chair of the OAU from 1970 to 1973.